LazyDM699/LazyDM699.github.io/_posts/2015-07-30-magic-weapon.markdown

 **Components**: V, S

-**Duration**: Concentration, up to 1 hour
+**Duration**: Up to 1 hour

 You touch a nonmagical weapon.
 Until the spell ends, that weapon becomes a magic weapon with a +1 bonus to attack rolls and damage rolls.
+If you attempt to cast this spell again on another weapon, the previous weapon returned to being a nonmagic weapon.

 **At Higher Levels.** When you cast this spell using a spell slot of 4th level or higher, the bonus increases to +2.
 When you use a spell slot of 6th level or higher, the bonus increases to +3.